nguyenthanhtin2810/Age-and-Gender-Prediction/README.md

 After training, the model's accuracy on the test set will be displayed, and the best model (**best_model.pt**) will be saved in the **trained_models** directory.

 ## Trained Models
-You can find trained models I have trained in <a href="https://drive.google.com/drive/folders/1YMYvG2RqJup4dJ7D2qUcdVfRID6dC-o3?usp=sharing">this link</a>
+You can find trained models I have trained in <a href="https://drive.google.com/drive/folders/1YMYvG2RqJup4dJ7D2qUcdVfRID6dC-o3?usp=sharing">this link</a>.

 ## Experiments
 I trained the model for 100 epochs and the best model has an accuracy score of **0.868** for the gender classification task and an R-square score of **0.839** for the age prediction task.

-Loss/iteration during training & Accuracy/epoch during validation
+Loss/iteration during training & Accuracy/epoch during validation.
 <img src="tensorboard/tensorboard.jpg" width="877.5" height="864">

 ## Testing